jlogan03/interpn/docs/perf.md

 #### 1000 Observation Points
 ![ND throughput 1000 obs](./throughput_vs_dims_1000_obs.svg)

+#### 1 Observation Point
 For evaluating a single point at a time, the 1D-specialized `numpy.interp` is somewhat faster, likely as a result of not needing to allocate for a scalar output.
 This discrepancy vanishes for higher numbers of observation points.

 In this benchmark, scipy's `RectBivariateSpline` is slightly (~20%) faster for evaluating one point at a time;
-however, it is interesting to note that this benchmark method heavily favor's scipy methods by pre-building the interpolator object (which removes the timing effect of their initial linear solve for knots) and by performing a warmup that clears an appropriately-sized region of memory for allocation.
+however, it is interesting to note that this benchmark method heavily favors scipy's approach by pre-building the interpolator object (which removes the timing effect of their initial linear solve for knots) and by performing a warmup that clears an appropriately-sized region of memory for allocation.
 This discrepancy also vanishes for higher numbers of observation points.

-#### 1 Observation Point
 ![ND throughput 1 obs](./throughput_vs_dims_1_obs.svg)